alexpisquared/CI/Src/CI/RdpFacility/ReadMe.md

 The IpmRoleSync application is currently under development, but the main functionality is implemented and is ready to be tested.

 SQL Server Database Objects
-All of the SQL Server database objects used by the application are prefixed with "Ipm" (which stands for Income Payment Manager).
-For example, the SQL Server database object that is used to store the application's settings is named IpmSettings.
+All of the SQL Server database objects used by the application are prefixed with "Ipm" (which stands for 'Income Payment Manager').
+For example, the SQL Server database object that is used to store the scheduled payments is named IpmScheduledPayment.

 Deployment to Production